Hong Kong Tramways: Current depots

-Whitty Street Depot in Shek Tong Tsui is the main depot for current operations.
+Whitty Street Depot, which opened on 27 May 1989 and is located in Shek Tong Tsui, is the main depot for current operations and trams overhaul.
 It previously operated as a terminus.
-When the Sharp Street East Depot was closed, the site was expanded by 1.28 ha.
-It has a two-storey workshop, which was responsible for rebuilds in the 1980s.
+When the Sharp Street Depot was closed in 1989, the site was expanded by 1.28 ha.
+It has a two-storey workshop with capacity of over 100 trams.

-Sai Wan Ho Depot occupies a site of 0.7 ha leased from the Hong Kong Government on a 5-year renewable tenancy.
+Sai Wan Ho Depot opened on 28 April 1989 and occupies a site of 0.7 ha leased from the government on a 5-year renewable tenancy.
 It lies beneath the Island Eastern Corridor near Shau Kei Wan Road and Hoi Foo Street.
-It can store 56 tramcars.
+It has a capacity of over 60 trams and is for parking purpose only.

 Defunct depots

-A single, comprehensive depot at Russell Street in Causeway Bay was the only depot of the system in its early days.
+A single, comprehensive depot at Russell Street in Causeway Bay was the only depot of the system from 1904.
 It was able to house the whole tram fleet (approximately 120 tramcars).
-By 1932, Russell Street Depot (also known as Causeway Bay Depot) became overcrowded due to an upsurge in the number of trams, prompting HKT to build North Point Depot at King's Road for tram parking purposes (storage for 30 tramcars).
-Russell Street Depot was later expanded and renamed Sharp Street East Depot.
+By 1932, Russell Street Depot became overcrowded due to an upsurge in the number of trams, prompting HKT to build North Point Depot at King's Road for tram parking purposes (storage for 30 tramcars).
+Russell Street Depot was later expanded and renamed Sharp Street Depot.
 North Point Depot closed in 1951; its former location is now the site of the Healthy Gardens complex.
-In July 1986, the Executive Council approved the HKT plan to establish new depots at Shek Tong Shui and Sai Wan Ho.
+In July 1986, the Executive Council approved HKT's plan to establish new depots at Shek Tong Tsui and Sai Wan Ho.
 HKT claimed that $3.5 million in operating costs would be saved.
 HKT promised that fares would be unchanged until the end of 1988.
-The Sharp Street East Depot was decommissioned in 1988 and closed in 1989.
+Sharp Street Depot was closed on 20 March 1989.
 The site is now occupied by the Times Square complex.